 - Pretty much Jossed, according to This Troper.
 According to the testimony given, Byakuya saw Mondo leaving the room, which would make sense.
 If he didn't see such thing happening, he wouldn't have a reason to enter the female locker room - for he wouldn't know that a murder had happened there.

-That is, the resolution to kill another human being.
-The photos that Monobear snatches up after every other execution aren't just red herrings - they're actual pictures of the school building, of what's going on outside.
+The goal of Despair Academy is to test one's resolution.That is, the resolution to kill another human being.
+The photos that Monokuma snatches up after every other execution aren't just red herrings - they're actual pictures of the school building, of what's going on outside.
 The dead students are really just sent back to the "real world."
 The punishment for being too cowardly is to be stuck in your despair as things grow tenser.

 - While this might have been valid speculation when the game came out, Super Danganronpa 2 and Absolute Despair Girls (as well as other supplementary materials) have Jossed this, confirming that the dead students really did die.
 The pictures are of the period of time they spent in the academy, the memories of which were forcibly removed.

 Toko grew up in a Chinatown situation.One of her mothers is just the woman married to her father.
 The other mother is her biological mother (and sister).